 - Coding.
 How logic is implemented, alogorythms for making decisions, and how code is reused, all influence program performance.

 The most important question to ask is, “What parts contribute to the results my visitor wants?”
-Once you've identified parts, then systematically take measures of timing and illiteration.
-Optimizing your business website takes a bit of time, but here's how you make it all worth while.
+Once you've identified parts, then systematically take measures of timing and alliteration.
+Optimizing your business website takes a bit of time, but here's how you make it all worthwhile.

-After the regular engineering approach of documenting and timing each element of your site (three columns: function, time in routine, illiteration), then add a business element … dollars.
-Even if you don't have a strictly commerce site, focus first on those parts of your site that could faster bring you sales.
+After the regular engineering approach of documenting and timing each element of your site (three columns: function, time in routine, alliteration), then add a business element … dollars.
+Even if you don't have a strict commerce site, focus first on those parts of your site that could faster bring you sales.